 10. Cabbage Poultice for Varicose Veins Ulcer

 Cabbage is one of the vegetable herbs which is loaded with highly nutritious components including vitamin A, C, E, B1, B2, K, potassium, magnesium, calcium, iron, phosphorus, copper, sulfur and fiber.
-For all these reason, cabbage is generally recommended to be included in diet for overall health.
+For all these reasons, cabbage is generally recommended to be included in the diet for overall health.
 As for varicose veins, cabbage’s healing properties due to the presence of sulfur, potassium, vitamin K and vitamin U makes it a good home remedy for ulcers that you get because of varicose veins.
 The high sulfur content of cabbage leaves destroy the ferments in the blood giving you relief from ulcers and its infection.
 By simple applying cabbage leaves on the varicose ulcers, you can cure the infections as also pain and swelling.

 Ways to use cabbage on varicose veins

 - Finely chop the cabbage leaves after washing them thoroughly.
 Add water in required quantity to make a paste.
 Apply this to your varicose veins affected skin area.
-Take a linen cloth and wrap it around the leg or other body part where you have applied cabbage paste.
+Take a linen cloth and wrap it around the leg or another body part where you have applied cabbage paste.
 It will not only hold the paste in place but will also let your skin breathe.
 You may leave this for a couple of hours and then wash off.
 Repeat 2-3 times a day.

 - Make the cabbage leaf a compress.
 Wash a big cabbage leaf thoroughly and cut out the stiff midrib from it.
 Straighten the leaf and place it on the affected area of ulcer or wound.
 Leave it till it dries off.
 Then change the leaf and use a fresh one.